Calradian-Kings-Mod-Team/Calradian_Kings/README.md

 Calradian Kings
-Welcome to the immersive world of Calradic Kings, a mod that seamlessly integrates the captivating World of Mount and Blade into Crusader Kings 3.
+Welcome to the immersive world of Calradian Kings, a mod that seamlessly integrates the captivating World of Mount and Blade into Crusader Kings 3.
 To embark on this epic journey, follow the comprehensive guide below to ensure a smooth installation process:

 Step 1: Download the Mod

-Visit the page of Calradic Kings.
+Visit the page of Calradian Kings.
 Download the mod files, they will be compressed.

 STEP 2: EXTRACT MOD FILES